plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Your "**Top Referrers**" report shows where the traffic to your website is coming from.
-You can use it to understand which marketing and promotional activities are working well and are driving the traffic to your site:
+Your "**Top Referrers**" report shows which referral sources your website traffic is coming from.
+You can use it to understand which marketing and promotional activities are working well and are driving traffic to your site.

+The referral sources are counted only when they start a new session on your site.
+This means that any visitor on your site that gets redirected to a third-party such as a payment provider and automatically gets returned to your site after a successful payment completion doesn't show that third-party as a referral source.

+Only those visitors that start a new session coming directly from a third-party will be counted in referrals.
+This helps us show more accurate referral traffic stats and there's no need for you to manually exclude referrals either.

 <img alt="Top Referrers" src={useBaseUrl('img/top-referrers.png')} />